azureru/node-red-contrib-homereru/README.md

 ## Network
 - IP Public : Get your public IP
 - HTTPS Eval : Do HTTPS request, and return the `cert` information as JSON

-## Todo
-- True Pass : Only pass if the value is true
-- Delta Pass : Only pass the value if the value is different with the previous value

 # Icons
 Sanscons - CCSA 3.0 from http://somerandomdude.com/work/sanscons/